Maximizing Group Productivity and Efficiency

-CMI also has a number of special purpose labs that provide cutting edge support for research projects.
-Among these spaces are the Human Communication Lab and the Deception Detection Lab.
+CMI also has a number of special purpose labs that provide cutting edge support for research projects, including the Deception Detection Lab.

 Room and rig fees vary based on a number of factors.
 Included in room and rig expenses are facilitation/technography, session preplanning, and/or software usage.

 Jay Nunamaker Collaborative Learning Classroom